-Both the 6D Mark II and the PEN-F are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the PEN-F does not have a direct predecessor.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 6D Mark II: